-How did the sustainable investments not cause significant harm to any sustainable investment objective?
+How did the sustainable investments not cause significant harm to any sustainable investment objective ?

-- How were the indicators for adverse impacts on sustainability factors taken into account ? - Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business Human Rights?
-Details:
+- How were the indicators for adverse impacts on sustainability factors taken into account ? - Were sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business Human Rights ?
+Details :

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.
 The EU Taxonomy sets out a "do not significant harm" principe by which Taxonomy-aligned investments should not significantly harm EU Taxonomy objectives and is accompanied by specific Union criteria.